 In the critical period, every man in the crew knew his job.

 ‘Cast off stern.’

 The timing of each action: casting off ropes, raising and trimming sails and using the rudder coordinated perfectly, and yet the sailors exchanged few words.

-Once out into the mainstream of the river, they rounded a bend and crossed to La Reole safely and swiftly.
-They tied up the boat with the same dexterity as on their departure from Landon.
+Once out into the mainstream of the river, they rounded several bends and crossed to La Reole safely and swiftly.
+They docked and tied up with the same dexterity as on their departure from Landon.

 While the crew unloaded, the Earl approached John, accompanied by a slim athletic young man with a shock of black curly hair.

 ‘John Stanley; Piers de Windsor.’
 A gesture with his hand.
 ‘Piers de Windsor; John Stanley.
 Come on, there is a very nice inn up there.’
 He pointed to the town nestled safely above the river.

 John was puzzled.
 He was not aware of seeing Piers before.
 Where had he come from?

 When they reached the inn, the Earl led them to a suitable table away from the door and ordered three tankards.
 ‘Now then, to business.
 In the short-term, you, John, will continue serving Lord James, but you’ll give me help when I need it.
 For you, Piers, it is much simpler.
 Service as usual.
 It’s been two years.
 You are doubtless very used to my needs.’

 John glanced sideways at the Earl through narrowed eyes.
 So Piers was the Earl’s own squire and had been for some time… Clearly, the Earl saw Piers as the senior partner in these arrangements.